 Wash the cherries, place them in a medium bowl and give them a gentle bash with the end of a rolling pin to break their skins a little.
 Add kirsch or amaretto and stir through caster sugar.
 Cover and set aside for 2-3 hours.

-Preheat oven to 170C and using a pastry brush, grease a 25-28cm oven-proof tart dish or cast iron skillet with a little of the melted butter.
+Preheat oven to 190C / 170C fan and using a pastry brush, grease a 25-28cm oven-proof tart dish or cast iron skillet with a little of the melted butter.

-Mix together remaining butter with milk and eggs.
+Mix together remaining butter with milk, cream and eggs.
 Whisk flour, soft brown sugar, lemon zest and salt in a bowl and gradually beat in the milk mixture till smooth.
-You could also use a stick blender for this, but I haven't found it necessary.

 Tip the cherries and their juices into the prepared dish and pour over the batter.

 Bake in the top half of the oven for about 35-40 minutes, until just set and light brown around the edges, but retaining a little wobble in the centre.
-Allow to cool for 5-10 minutes, dust liberally with icing sugar, and serve warm with crème fraiche or vanilla ice cream if you wish (I prefer without).
+Allow to cool for 5-10 minutes, dust liberally with icing sugar, and serve warm.

 C(h)ook's notes -

 - To pit or not to pit?
-Traditionally, the cherries are not pitted (yes!) - they will impart the most beautiful bitter almond-like flavour, but it's a bit fiddly for your guests and could even result in a trip to the dentist.
-I'm leaving this completely up to you!
+Traditionally, the cherries are not pitted (yes!) - they will impart the most beautiful bitter almond-like flavour, but it's a bit fiddly for your guests and could result in a trip to the dentist.
+I don't, but I'll leave this completely up to you!